 Review summary: Panasonic L10 vs Sony RX100 V

-So how do things add up?
-Is there a clear favorite between the Panasonic L10 and the Sony RX100 V?
+So what conclusions can be drawn?
+Is the Panasonic L10 better than the Sony RX100 V or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Faster shutter: Has higher mechanical shutter speed (4000/sec vs 2000/sec) to freeze action.

 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.

 - Longer lasting: Can take more shots (450 versus 220) on a single battery charge.

 - Better lighting: Features a hotshoe and can thus hold and trigger an external flash gun.

 - More heavily discounted: Has been available for much longer (launched in August 2007).